-Watching my ten-year old daughter and my teenage son open gifts every Christmas produces such enjoyment for me.
+Watching my thirteen-year old daughter and my College Freshman son open gifts every Christmas produces such enjoyment for me.
 I revel in their excitement, their curiosity, and their appreciation.
 With each gift, I study their eyes, their smiles, their authentic and knee-jerk reactions.
 And at least one gift for each of them never ceases to amaze me.
 Although I don’t always predict the most successful presents, there is always that one, special gift that stirs up raw, pure emotions of enthusiasm.
 I call it simply “the perfect gift.”

 I’m sure you’ve experienced and witnessed these particular occasions if you are a parent.
 They are easily recognizable by the tornado-like unwrapping technique, which is immediately followed by a holiday-appropriate exclamation and a spontaneous, yet ugly, living room dance that makes Carlton Banks’ boogie look like Michael Jackson’s moonwalk from “Billie Jean.”
 No, the collective delight from observing such an animated celebration is not unusual.